Ulhas Patil

-Ulhas Patil is a politician from Kolhapur district, Maharashtra.
+Ulhas Sambhaji Patil is a politician from Kolhapur district, Maharashtra.
 He was a member of the 13th Maharashtra Legislative Assembly.
-He represents the Shirol Assembly Constituency as member of Shiv Sena.
-He was born in a farmer family, from childhood he knew the basic problems of farmers.
-That’s why he decided to fight for farmers’ problems.
-Ulhas patil started his work in early 1990s. he has done many protests for farmers in kolhapur district.
+He represents the Shirol Assembly Constituency as a member of Shiv Sena.
+He was born in a farmer's family and knew the basic problems of farmers from childhood.
+This propelled him to fight for farmers’ problems.
+Ulhas Patil started his work in the early 1990s.
+He has organized many protests for farmers in Kolhapur district.

-He first fill his candidature of vidhansabha from shirol assembly constituency from swabhimani shetkari sanghtna and then in 2014 from shivsena and first time he elected as member of legislative assembly.
+He first filled his candidature for Vidhan Sabha from Shirol assembly constituency from Swabhimani Shetkari Sanghtna and then in 2014 from Shiv Sena and was elected as a member of legislative assembly for the first time.

-He is contesting in 2024 assembly election from Swabhimani Shetkari Sanghatana.
+He contested the 2024 assembly election from Swabhimani Shetkari Sanghatana.